Visiting Montepulciano

 4. Strangozzi con Funghi Porcini: This dish is another type of handmade pasta, similar to thick spaghetti, served with a sauce made from porcini mushrooms.

-5. Lampredotto: It is considered the traditional dish of Florence, it is made of cow’s tripe cooked in a tomato sauce.
+5. Lampredotto: It is considered the traditional dish of Florence.
+It is made of cow tripe cooked in a tomato sauce.

-6. Ricotta and Spinach Gnocchi: These are small dumplings made from ricotta cheese and spinach, typically served with a simple tomato sauce or butter and sage.
+6. Ricotta and Spinach Gnocchi are small dumplings made from ricotta cheese and spinach, typically served with a simple tomato sauce or butter and sage.

 7. Crostini Neri: It is a traditional dish made of slices of bread, topped with a mixture of liver and pork meat.

-8. Cinta Senese: It is a traditional pork meat from the Siena province, where Montepulciano is located, it is used in a variety of dishes.
+8. Cinta Senese: It is a traditional pork meat from the Siena province, where Montepulciano is located, used in various dishes.

 Visiting Montepulciano: Pappardelle al Cinghiale

-Montepulciano’s cuisine is simple and hearty, with a focus on traditional ingredients and preparation methods.
-The cuisine is also paired with famous wines of the region such as Vino Nobile di Montepulciano, Rosso di Montepulciano, and Brunello di Montalcino.
+Montepulciano’s cuisine is simple and hearty, focusing on traditional ingredients and preparation methods.
+The cuisine is also paired with famous wines of the region, such as Vino Nobile di Montepulciano, Rosso di Montepulciano, and Brunello di Montalcino.

 Where to Eat in Montepulciano?

-Montepulciano has a variety of options for dining, from traditional trattorias to upscale restaurants.
+Montepulciano has various dining options, from traditional trattorias to upscale restaurants.
 Here are some recommendations for where to eat in Montepulciano:

-1. Osteria del Conte: This restaurant is located in the heart of the historic center of Montepulciano and it serves traditional Tuscan cuisine.
-The menu features a variety of pasta dishes, meat dishes and local cheeses.
+1. Osteria del Conte: This restaurant is located in the heart of Montepulciano’s historic center and serves traditional Tuscan cuisine.
+The menu features a variety of pasta dishes, meat dishes, and local cheeses.

-2. La Cantina: This is a charming trattoria located in the heart of the town, it serves traditional Tuscan cuisine in a rustic atmosphere.
-The menu features a variety of pasta dishes, meat dishes and local cheeses.
+2. La Cantina: This charming trattoria is located in the heart of the town; it serves traditional Tuscan cuisine in a rustic atmosphere.
+The menu features a variety of pasta dishes, meat dishes, and local cheeses.

-4. Il Rossellino: This restaurant is located in a beautiful palace in the historic center of Montepulciano, it serves traditional Tuscan cuisine and it is famous for its homemade pasta.
-The menu features a variety of pasta dishes, meat dishes and local cheeses.
+4. Il Rossellino: This restaurant is located in a beautiful palace in the historic center of Montepulciano; it serves traditional Tuscan cuisine and is famous for its homemade pasta.
+The menu features a variety of pasta dishes, meat dishes, and local cheeses.

-6. La Cantina della Talosa: This is a family-run winery and restaurant located in the countryside around Montepulciano, it serves traditional Tuscan cuisine and it is famous for its homemade pasta.
-The menu features a variety of pasta dishes, meat dishes and local cheeses.
+6. La Cantina della Talosa: This is a family-run winery and restaurant located in the countryside around Montepulciano; it serves traditional Tuscan cuisine and is famous for its homemade pasta.
+The menu features a variety of pasta dishes, meat dishes, and local cheeses.

 Visiting Montepulciano: From the gardens at Fonte Martino Guest House & Estate, you can view the main house, suites, pool, and panoramic view of the hilltop town of Montepulciano and the surrounding Valdichiana valley.